joelcoxokc/aurelia-interface/ROADMAP.md

 ---

+##Goal

+AI: Aurelia-Interface

+> A ui web component Library, using aurelia framework.

+My Vision for ai is to be able to use this Component Library, with the ability to fully customize it's visual effects.
+Additional featured include . . .

+**Adding your own Custom CSS Library**

+**Install and use current css Libraries EI Bootstrap, Foundation, MaterializeCSS**

 ##ROADMAP

 Plan on completing the basic layouts and functionality of each within the given ETA

 **Note** These components are necessary, because a great majority of the remaining components and layout features depend on these few components.

+These Components should be wrapped as their own customElements, controlling everything that remains within it's childNodes.

 Once V0.1.0 is released, we will begin working on v0.1.1 && v0.1.2